SAP/ui5-webcomponents/docs/Configuration.md

 ### RTL

 When the `rtl` setting is set to `true`, UI5 Web Components will adjust their styling accordingly.
-However, you should also set the HTML attribute `dir` to `rtl` on the `body` or `html` or any other relevant region of your application so that the rest of your application is also affected.
+However, you should also set the HTML attribute `dir` to `rtl` on the `body` or `html`, or any other relevant region of your application so that the rest of your application is also affected.

 <a name="animationMode"></a>
 ### Animation Mode

 Animation modes allow to specify different animation scenarios or levels.
- - When `full` all animations run unrestricted.
+ - When `full`, all animations run unrestricted.
- - When `basic` more light-weight set of animations would run.
+ - When `basic`, more light-weight set of animations would run.
- - When `minimal` animations of fundamental functionality are included.
+ - When `minimal`, animations of fundamental functionalities are included.
- - When `none` all animations are completely suspended.
+ - When `none`, all animations are completely suspended.

 *Please note that each component determines which animations would run for a specific mode.*

 <a name="noConflict"></a>
 ### No conflict

-By default UI5 Web Components fire all custom events twice - once with the documented name (f.e. `change`), and once more with a `ui5-` prefix (f.e. `ui5-change`).
+By default UI5 Web Components fire all custom events twice - once with the documented name (e.g. `change`), and once more with a `ui5-` prefix (e.g. `ui5-change`).
 For example, when the `ui5-switch` is toggled, it fires a `change` event, but also a `ui5-change` event.

 The `noConflict` configuration setting allows certain control over this behavior:
  - When `false` (default value) all custom events are fired with and without the `ui5-` prefix.
  - When `true` all custom events are fired with the `ui5-` prefix **only**.
- This is handy for example if the name of some event happens to collide with the name of an event provided by a third-party library.
+ This is handy for example, if the name of an event happens to collide with the name of an event provided by a third-party library.
  - When an object is supplied, just the specified events will be fired with the `ui5-` prefix **only**.
- All other events will be fired normally - once with the prefix, and once without.
+ All other events will be fired normally - once with the prefix, and once without it.
  The format of this object is as follows:
  ```json
  {